Mueller told Barr 3 weeks ago he would not decide on Trump obstruction

 Breaking News Emails

-WASHINGTON — Special counsel Robert Mueller and members of his team informed Attorney General William Barr three weeks ago that they would not be reaching a conclusion on the question of whether the president had obstructed justice, according to a person familiar with the meeting.
+WASHINGTON — Special counsel Robert Mueller and members of his team informed Attorney General William Barr three weeks ago that they would not reach a conclusion on the question of whether the president had obstructed justice, according to a person familiar with the meeting.

-Barr and Deputy Attorney General Rod Rosenstein, who was also present, were surprised by this, the person said.
+Both Barr and Deputy Attorney General Rod Rosenstein, who was also at the March 5 meeting, were surprised by this, the person said.

 "It was unexpected," said the source.